benizi/ConscientiousProgrammer/content/post/2015-12-07-days-of-hackage-2015-day-7-semigroups-nonempty-list-and-a-case-study-of-types-and-tests.md

 You may already use this operator `<>` in
-[`Monoid`, which is already in the standard library](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-Monoid.html), but the `Monoid` type class should really be a subclass of `Monoid` and that's what's going to happen in a future version of Haskell (conceptually, it should have been there all along, but Haskell was invented 25 years ago in 1990 and `Semigroup` was apparently not
+[`Monoid`, which is already in the standard library](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-Monoid.html), but the `Monoid` type class should really be a subclass of `Semigroup` and that's what's going to happen in a future version of Haskell (conceptually, it should have been there all along, but Haskell was invented 25 years ago in 1990 and `Semigroup` was apparently not